rohit-dasamantharao/Ease-Homepage/README.md

 + Enter path of homepage.html
 + done.

-So then ever you click on the home button you go to the home page :).
+So When ever you click on the home button you go to the home page :).